Advanced Search

 Challenges

-The BPX consensus algorithm relies on timelords running VDFs for periods of time called sub-slots, which are adjusted periodically (and automatically) to take around 10 minutes.
-During every sub-slot, challenges are released by timelords, and a sort of mini lo...
+The BPX consensus algorithm relies on timelords running VDFs for periods of time called sub-slots, which are adjusted periodically (and automatically) to take around 5 minutes (300 seconds).
+During every sub-slot, challenges are released by timelords, and a so...

 Signage and Infusion Points